ChrisMavrommatis/ocmp/docs/pages/about.md

 If you have a multilingual site you should only take care in loading the correct OCMP data file for that language.
 The first 3 files are to be loaded in all languages.

 The numbers listed above are the order of which the OCMP files should be loaded.

+### GTM Package
+{: #gtm-package }

+Within the GTM package you should find the following.

+- The `ocmp.html` and `ocmp.min.html` [^1] which is the raw html to be used inside a Custom Html tag.
+This includes the inline `css`, `html` and inline `js` from the source package.
+You can open this file and copy-paste its contents directly inside a Custom Html tag without any modification.

+- The `ocmp_data.tpl` which is a Tag Template for Tag Manager.
+You can use this to create a custom Tag Template, which will provide an interface for data entry within Tag Manager.

 ----